The C11 XLT Optical Tube

 Aftermarket Accessory Recommendations

-For the best planetary viewing experience with the CPC 1100 GPS, as well as observing smaller deep-sky objects such as globular clusters and planetary nebulae, magnifications of 100x or higher are recommended.
-However, atmospheric seeing can limit you to no more than 200-300x on most nights, although the C11 XLT optics are nominally capable of handling up to 500x magnification.
-To get started, a pair of eyepieces in the 16-22mm range and 11-14mm range would be a good idea – such as the Baader 21mm Hyperion (133x) or Explore Scientific 18mm 82-degree (156x) along with an Explore Scientific 14mm 82-degree (200x) or Baader 13mm Hyperion (215x) for the shorter focal length unit.
-For higher magnification, shorter focal length eyepieces like the Explore Scientific 8.5mm 82-degree (329x) or 6.5mm 82-degree (430x) can be utilized if conditions permit it.
-The telescope’s f/10 focal ratio will provide sharp images using any number of various optical designs and eyepiece lines available – so don’t hesitate to try something new!
-Additionally, attaching a Barlow lens to your existing eyepieces or investing in a planetary camera for imaging are viable options for further expanding your available magnification options.
+For planetary viewing with the C11 XLT, as well as smaller deep-sky objects like globular clusters and planetary nebulae, magnifications of 100x or higher give the best results.
+Your primary limitations are atmospheric seeing and the stability of the Advanced VX mount, which can limit you to no more than 200-300x on many nights, though the C11 is nominally capable of supporting 500x magnification.
+A pair of eyepieces in the 16–22mm range and 11–14mm range such as Baader 21mm Hyperion (133x) or Explore Scientific 18mm 82-degree, along with the Explore Scientific 14mm 82-degree (200x) or Baader 13mm Hyperion (215x) would be ideal at a minimum, and if your conditions support it, a higher magnification eyepiece or two such as the Explore Scientific 8.5mm 82-degree (329x) or even the 6.5mm 82-degree (430x) are great choices as well.
+A wide variety of different eyepiece lines and optical designs can provide sharp images thanks to the C11 XLT’s forgiving f/10 focal ratio, so don’t just limit yourself to our suggestions.
+You could also get a Barlow lens to use with your eyepieces and/or a planetary camera for imaging.

 What can you see?

-Galaxies are practically invisible, or at least devoid of detail, under severely light-polluted skies; however, they explode with detail in the CPC 1100 under darker viewing conditions; hundreds of galaxies can be viewed in Virgo and Coma Berenices clusters, and the dust lanes in many of them, such as M82 or M104, are obvious; you can even resolve the spiral arms of M51 under good conditions.
-Thousands of double stars can also be split with this powerful telescope—something that’s made easy thanks to the GoTo system included in the CPC 1100’s mount.
+Galaxies are practically invisible, or at least devoid of detail, under severely light-polluted skies; however, they explode with detail in the C11 XLT under darker viewing conditions; hundreds of galaxies can be viewed in Virgo and Coma Berenices clusters, and the dust lanes in many of them, such as M82 or M104, are obvious; you can even resolve the spiral arms of M51 under good conditions.
+Thousands of double stars can also be split with this powerful telescope—something that’s made easy thanks to the GoTo system included in its Advanced VX mount.